Policy and Procedure Name:

 BWC has started processing the request.

-medical treatment request is made more than five years from the date of injury
+the medical treatment request is made more than five years from the date of

-and the claim is inactive, BWC claims services staff shall ensure the claim is
+injury and the claim is inactive, BWC claims services staff shall ensure the

-claim is an inactive self-insured bankrupt claim, BWC claims services staff shall
+the claim is an inactive self-insured bankrupt claim, BWC claims services staff

-audit the claim to determine the following prior to beginning the investigation:
+shall audit the claim to determine the following prior to beginning the

 ii.
 The